Abandoned & Little-Known Airfields:

 It also depicted the Mt.
 Healthy Landing Field less than a mile to the west.

-The only aeronautical chart depiction which has been located of Lakewood Airport
+The last aeronautical chart depiction which has been located of Lakewood Airport

 It depicted Lakewood as having a 2,200' paved runway.